Get Your Mental Health Support Letter Online

 What Your Mental Health Support Letter Includes

-Your full name, date of birth, and the purpose of the letter (employer, council, university etc.)
+Your full name, date of birth, and the stated purpose of the letter (employer, council, university, or benefits)

 Confirmation of the mental health condition and its clinical basis

-Description of functional impact — how the condition affects daily activities, work capacity, or study
+Description of functional impact, covering how the condition affects daily activities, work capacity, or study

-Whether the condition is ongoing or episodic, and the expected duration
+Whether the condition is ongoing or episodic, and its expected duration

 Confirmation of Equality Act 2010 disability status where the condition meets the qualifying threshold